-Parents are expected to ensure that their child is in school.
+Parents/guardians are expected to ensure that their child is in school.
 Please do not allow your child to miss a day of school except for serious illness.
 We ask that families not schedule vacations or non-emergency appointments during school time.
-Families should take advantage of 1:00pm dismissal on Friday, as well as during vacations, to schedule appointments and travel.
+Families should take advantage of 1:00 pm dismissal on Wednesdays (middle school) and 12:00 pm dismissal on Fridays (high school), as well as school vacations, to schedule appointments and travel.

 All student absences, including illness, appointments, vacations, excessive incomplete days, etc. count as absences.
 If a student exceeds 15 absences, either excused or unexcused, in a school year, Veritas Preparatory Charter School reserves the right to retain the student.
 Veritas Preparatory Charter School distinguishes between excused and unexcused absences.
-A student would be given an excused absence if he/she provides a doctor's note for the day they are absent; a parent note excusing their student's absence is not sufficient documentation to excuse the absence.
-Exceptions are made for court-mandated appearances with proper documentation and religious observances.
-Additionally, students are afforded rights under Section 504 of the Rehabilitation Act ("Section 504"), the Americans with Disabilities Act ("ADA"), and the Individuals with Disabilities Education Act ("IDEA") should their absences be related to a disabling condition.
-Other rare exceptions may apply.
+A student would be given an excused absence if he/she provides a doctor's note for the day they are absent; a parent/guardian note excusing their student's absence is not sufficient documentation to excuse the absence.